 Summary and policy advice

-The findings presented in this article suggest numerous policy considerations, partly because Spain’s chronic labor market issues became more evident in the aftermath of the Great Recession.
-Three consecutive labor market reforms were introduced between 2010 and 2012, but it is perhaps too soon to assess whether they will succeed in mitigating the two main problems of Spanish labor market institutions: the rigid system of collective bargaining and the dual nature of employment protection legislation.
-Preliminary assessments suggest that while there form enacted in 2012 has promoted firms’ internal flexibility, no reform has properly addressed the problem of duality, as the firing–cost gap between temporary and permanent contracts remains large .
-This is exemplified by the fact that in 2016 the share of temporary employees still amounted to 26%.
+The findings presented in this article suggest numerous policy considerations, partly because Spain's chronic labor market issues became more evident in the aftermath of the Great Recession.
+Three consecutive labor market reforms were introduced between 2010 and 2012.
+However, significant challenges remain unsolved, such as the rigid system of collective bargaining, and the dual nature of employment protection legislation.
+Preliminary assessments suggest that while the reform enacted in 2012 has promoted firms’ internal flexibility, no reform has properly addressed the problem of duality, as the firing–cost gap between temporary and permanent contracts remains large .
+This is exemplified by the fact that in 2018 the share of temporary employees still amounted to 26.8%.
 As a means for combating duality, 100 economists signed a manifesto defending the abolition of most temporary contracts and the introduction of a single open-ended contract for new hires with no ex-ante time limit and with severance payments smoothly increasing with seniority .

 © Anna Sanz-de-Galdeano and Anastasia Terskaya